Maridhas Malaichamy: Forgery and defamation

 In July 2020, Maridhas was sued by senior editor M. Gunasekaran and senior anchor Jeeva Sagapthan of News18 Tamil Nadu accusing Maridhas of defamation, publishing fake news against them and speaking about their personal lives without any evidence.
-They also filed a civil defamation suit of ₹1.5 crore.
+They also filed a civil defamation suit of ₹15 million.
 In the same month, News18 Tamil Nadu filed a case against Maridhas, accusing him of defaming its editor and journalists, attempting to stir communal unrest and provoking and outraging the feelings Hindus.
 The Madras High Court restricted Maridhas from posting defamatory videos against News18 Tamil Nadu and its journalists and directed him to delete all defamatory videos previously posted by him against the channel.
 In August 2020, the Chennai police reached his house in Madurai for questioning and seized his laptop.

 Bipin Rawat's death

 In December 2021, Maridhas posted a controversial tweet about the Coonoor chopper crash that killed the Chief of Defence Staff Bipin Rawat and 12 others, in which he insinuated that Tamil Nadu was "turning into a Kashmir" under the DMK rule.
 He deleted the tweet later on.
 In a separate tweet, he alleged without evidence that DMK and DK supporters had made fun of Rawat's death.
 On 9 December 2021, Maridhas was arrested by cyber crime police for the tweets.
 BJP executives and functionaries gather in front of his house and quarrelled with the police.
 His arrest was condemned by Seeman and Tamil Nadu BJP President K. Annamalai.
 His arrest was welcomed by the Chennai press club.
 Judge G.R.
 Swaminathan of the Madurai bench of the Madras High Court later quashed the FIR registered against Maridhas observing that his actions did not attract the charges against him.